Luciism/mcfetch/README.md

 ```

 ## License
 This software is licensed under the MIT license.
 Feel free to use it however you like.
+For more infomation see [LICENSE](https://github.com/oDepleted/mcfetch/blob/master/LICENSE).